yURInation02/Activity-Picker/README.md

       added localStorage to JS to save data locally.
 Might not need JSON unless we use backend

 4/22: added a function to update a list
+        CURRENT ISSUE: duplicates of Activities are saved on storedData (localStorage)

 List of activities:
     Magic